KiteOfficial/react-native-flatlist-selector/README.md

 _Tested with: Android, iOS

+This project is so many more to improve, please raise an suggestions in [ISSUES](https://github.com/KiteOfficial/react-native-flatlist-selector/issues).
+It will great help not for me but for react-native developer.

 ## 📖 Install

 Install the library from npm just running one of the following command lines: